patrickoser/social-app/README.md

 Working on:

-    The problem with the PostPage not reloading properly is because the context within PostPage is not able to be fetched/initialized by the time the component tried to access it.

     I should have logic in context that will help deal with this on all pages.

     db still popping up as an error, this time in Profile.